 What to take: Camera, insect repellent

 This walk is a very immersive experience.
-From the start I was struck by the feeling of being enveloped by the forest (in a good way, not a suffocating way).
+From the start I was struck by the feeling of being enveloped by the forest (in a good, not suffocating way).
 I was awed by the sheer size of some of the trees – height and girth.
 Some trees took 4 people holding hands to circle them.
 There are lots of nooks and crannies to explore and lots of roots and trunks to climb over for the more curious and adventurous little bushwalkers.

 The first half of the walk follows a well maintained, gently sloped, zig zaging track, that leads to a viewing platform of the forest.
 From here the stairs start, leading down to the forest floor.
 The final 100m of the track runs parallel to the flowing creek (great spot for rock hopping), and ends at the base of Curtis Falls.
 The falls flow year round and are especially fabulous after rain.